Nityant17/OS-Development/phase_5.md

 - `ax` = 0x0201, `ah` = 0x02 (BIOS function to read sectors) and `al` = 0x01 to load 1 sector
 - `cx` = 0x0002, `ch` = 0x00 for cylinder value and `cl` = 0x02 i.e sector number (sector 1 is already loaded, its the MBR (Master Boot Record))
 - `dx` = 0x0080, `dh` = 0x00 for head value and `dl` = 0x80 for "C" drive number
-- `int 0x13` is to access the disk using the `0x13` BIOS interrupt
+- `int 0x13` is to access the disk using the `0x13` BIOS interrupt and thus loading the sectors
-- We then write our message into the loaded sector and fill the rest with padding, then just print the msg using the `print` function
+- We then write our message into the loaded sector and fill the rest with padding, then just print the msg by setting `si` value to the data stored at the starting of the sector and then just using the `print` function